imitelis/Full_Stack_Open_Exercises/part11/README.md

     GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

-**NOTE:** You should use the most recent version of the action, see [here](https://github.com/fullstack-hy2020/misc/blob/master/library-backend.js) if a more recent version is available.
+**NOTE:** You should use the most recent version of the action, see [here](https://github.com/anothrNick/github-tag-action) if a more recent version is available.

 We're passing an environmental variable `secrets.GITHUB_TOKEN` to the action.
 As it is third-party action, it needs the token for authentication in your repository.
-You can read more here[this file](https://github.com/fullstack-hy2020/misc/blob/master/library-backend.js) about authentication in GitHub Actions.
+You can read more [here](https://docs.github.com/en/actions/security-guides/automatic-token-authentication) about authentication in GitHub Actions.

 You may end up having this error message:

 ![plot](./exercises-media/15a.png)

 The most likely cause for this is that your token has no write access to your repo.
-Go to your repository settings, and select actions/general, and ensure that your token has read and write permissions:
+Go to your repository settings, and select actions/general, and ensure that your token has <em>read and write permissions</em>:

 ![plot](./exercises-media/15b.png)

-The [anothrNick/github-tag-action](./exercises-media/15a.png) action accepts some environment variables that modify the way the action tags your releases.
-You can look at these in the [README](./exercises-media/15a.png) and see what suits your needs.
+The [anothrNick/github-tag-action](https://github.com/anothrNick/github-tag-action) action accepts some environment variables that modify the way the action tags your releases.
+You can look at these in the [README](https://github.com/anothrNick/github-tag-action) and see what suits your needs.

 As you can see from the documentation by default your releases will receive a `minor` bump, meaning that the middle number will be incremented.

 Modify the configuration above so that each new version is by default a `patch` bump in the version number, so that by default, the last number is increased.

 Remember that we want only to bump the version when the change happens to the main branch!
-So add a similar `if` condition to prevent version bumps on pull request as was done in [Exercise 11.14.](./exercises-media/15a.png) to prevent deployment on pull request related events.
+So add a similar `if` condition to prevent version bumps on pull request as was done in [Exercise 11.14.](https://fullstackopen.com/en/part11/keeping_green#exercises-11-13-11-14) to prevent deployment on pull request related events.

 Complete now the workflow.
-Do not just add it as another step, but configure it as a separate job that [depends](./exercises-media/15a.png) on the job that takes care of linting, testing and deployment.
+Do not just add it as another step, but configure it as a separate job that [depends](https://docs.github.com/en/actions/using-workflows/about-workflows#creating-dependent-jobs) on the job that takes care of linting, testing and deployment.
 So change your workflow definition as follows:

 ```
 name: Deployment pipeline